penlow99/FinalProject_BusinessFormation/README.md

 ##Data Exploration
 We researched several datasets to find a dataset we could use to rank top cities to live in.

-The main dataset we will be using is from the US Census Bureau.
+The main dataset we will be using is from the US Census Bureau using county data from 2010 to 2019.

 We also looked at several other databases and resources when formalizing our project.
 Some of these included: